nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 --}}
 ![Adobe Browse tab](nx_asset://56631c62-1a5a-4e54-a683-00658ebf0b31 ?w=350,border=true)

 The Browse tab allows you to browse through the hierarchical setup of the repository.
 It uses the `adobe-connector-browse` page provider.
-While browsing, you can still use the search bar; the search content is limited to the level in the hierarchy that you are currently viewing.
+While browsing, you can still use the search bar; the search content is scoped to the level in the hierarchy that you are currently viewing.
 You have the choice between a grid view (default) and a list view.
 You can toggle between view options using the buttons near the search bar.

-The browse tab is easy to use by clicking on the folders in the hierarchy.
+The Browse tab is easy to use by clicking on the folders in the hierarchy.
 Note that as you click through the repository, a breadcrumb is generated just above the content view, which allows you to easily go back to any point within your path.
 Simply click on one of the levels to change location.
 If your path becomes too long to fit the panel, a slider appears to allow you to move “up” or “down” the path.

 As indicated earlier, to see more information about an object, double click into the item to see the detail view, where you can also download the file.